-- Begin KCU-Kansas City PsyD Application. - Contact all colleges and universities attended and have official transcripts forwarded directly from the educational institution to PsyCAS. - Request letters of recommendation from PsyCAS application. - Have letters of recommendation sent directly to the KCU Office of Admissions.
+- Begin KCU-Kansas City PsyD Application. - Contact all colleges and universities attended and have official transcripts forwarded directly from the educational institution to KCU. - Request letters of recommendation through the KCU application. - Have letters of recommendation sent directly to the KCU Office of Admissions at psyd@kcumb.edu.